jarun/buku/README.md

       -e, --export file    export bookmarks to Firefox format html export markdown, if file ends with '.md'
                            format: [title](url), 1 entry per line
+                           export orgfile, if file ends with '.org'
+                           format: *[[url][title]], 1 entry per line
                            export buku DB, if file ends with '.db' use --tag to export specific tags
-      -i, --import file    import bookmarks html in Firefox format import markdown, if file ends with '.md' import buku DB, if file ends with '.db' -p, --print [...]    show record details by indices, ranges print all bookmarks, if no arguments
+      -i, --import file    import bookmarks html in Firefox format import markdown, if file ends with '.md' import orgfile, if file ends with '.org' import buku DB, if file ends with '.db' -p, --print [...]    show record details by indices, ranges print all bookmarks, if no arguments